-- Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Measurement" and IFRS 7 "Financial Instruments: Disclosures" - Interest Rate Benchmark Reform - adopted by the EU on 15 January 2020 (effective for annual periods beginning on or after 1 January 2020), - Amendments to IFRS 16 "Leases" Covid-19-Related Rent Concessions adopted by the EU on 9 October 2020 (effective for annual periods beginning on or after 1 January 2020, no later than on 1 June 2020), - Amendments to References to the Conceptual Framework in IFRS Standards adopted by the EU on 29 November 2019 (effective for annual periods beginning on or after 1 January 2020).
+- Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Measurement", IFRS 7 "Financial Instruments: Disclosures", IFRS 4 "Insurance Contracts" and IFRS 16 "Leases" Interest Rate Benchmark Reform Phase 2 adopted by the EU on 13 January 2021 (effective for annual periods beginning on or after 1 January 2021), - Amendments to IFRS 16 "Leases" Covid-19-Related Rent Concessions beyond 30 June 2021 adopted by the EU on 30 August 2021 (effective from 1 April 2021 for annual periods starting, at the latest, on or after 1 January 2021),

+Amendments to IFRS 4 "Insurance Contracts" - Extension of the Temporary Exemption from Applying IFRS 9 adopted by the EU on 16 December 2020 (the expiry date for the temporary exemption from IFRS 9 was extended from 1 January 2021 to annual periods beginning on or after 1 January 2023).

-The adoption of these amendments to the existing standards has not led to any material changes in the Company's financial statements.
+The adoption of the amendments to the existing standards has not led to any material changes in the Company's financial statements.

-New and amended IFRS standards issued by the IASB and adopted by the EU but not yet effective
+Standards and amendments to the existing standards issued by the IASB and adopted by the EU but not yet effective